zer0se7ense7en/Dis7x42/README.md

 - about 1000 lines of Arduino-Code(mostly C++)
 - the FastLED-Library as a Framework for the Arduino-LED Communication on Hardware-Level
 - mostly self-written Code to define digit & character layouts, organize scrolling, input, etc.

+### Further Development Ideas:
+- Playing Snake on the Dis7x42, or other games like Tetris
+- Text and Color Input via a ESP8266/ESP32
+- Keyboard Input
+- Live Weather Update
+- Display Status of the oLaF(e.g. open, closed, booting)